alan-turing-institute/data-safe-haven-team/WaysofWork.md

 ## Ceremonies: Meetings & Co-working

-Synchronous meeting has been minimised according to team's preference and due to the already meeting intensive schedule, therefore the focus is in maintaining up to date repositories and communicating in advance via written reports.
+Synchronous meeting has been minimised according to the team's preference and due to the already meeting-intensive schedule. therefore the focus is in maintaining up to date repositories and communicating in advance via written reports.

 Meeting time should be focus on collaboration and group decisions.